dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

             _unitOfWork = unitOfWork;
         }

 Now we need to add a new method to the service to create the new order for the customer along with the products they have ordered.
 We will use a command object to carry the information we need from the client to create the order.
-So lets add a *Commands* folder in the *Services* project and within it create a *CreateNewOrderForCustomerWithProductsCommand* command.
+So lets add a *Commands* folder in ther *Services* project and within it create a *CreateNewOrderForCustomerWithProductsCommand* command.
 We actually don't need much data from the client, all we need is the *OrderId*, the *CustomerId*, the customer's order number, and a list  containing the product IDs for the products on order.
 (In a real world scenario we'd probably want to hold the quantities of the product as well, but if I am honest, I simply forgot!)

     public class CreateNewOrderForCustomerWithProductsCommand
     {